pokornyv/SPEpy/siam_infile.md

 - *GFtype* - input Green function, lor - Loretzian, semi - semielliptic, gauss - gaussian (only for *siam_parquet* and *siam_static*),
 sc - supercondcting, finite gap, scinf - superconducting, infinite gap (only for *super_parquet*)
 - *calcSusc* - 0/1 switch whether calculate susceptibilities
+- *SC* - 0/1 switch whether use the partial self-consistency where the spectral self-energy is calculated from thermodynamic bubble but spectral 1p propagator
+- *FSC* - 0/1 switch whether use the full self-consistency where the spectral self-energy is calculated from spectral 2p bubble and spectral 1p propagator

 ### [IO] section